A Texas school bus driver made a difference for his student riders by saving up his own money to buy each one a Christmas gift, reported NBCDFW.

 Driver Curtis Jenkins has driven for Richardson Independent School District near Dallas for seven years.
 On the last day of school before winter break, he surprised his Lake Highlands Elementary School students with a bus packed full of presents he had purchased himself.

-Jenkins had saved money from each paycheck to get small gifts like a puzzle, small electronic, or game.
+Jenkins had saved money from each paycheck to get small gifts like a puzzle, small electronics or games.
 There was one for each student.

 When parents heard of his plan, one parent purchased a bicycle for a child and another donated $100.